Xue Yong: Meeting Song Jiang

 Drifting from place to place, Xue Yong one day arrives at Jieyang Town (揭陽鎮) near the Xunyang River.
-Perhaps unaware of the consequence, he did not go to pay respects to the Mu brothers (Mu Hong and Mu Chun), who are feared in Jieyang, before doing his roadside performance.
+Perhaps unaware of the consequences, he did not go to pay respects to the Mu brothers (Mu Hong and Mu Chun), who are feared in Jieyang, before doing his roadside performance.
 Feeling insulted, the Mus forbid the townsfolk from patronising him.
 Song Jiang is on the way to his exile in Jiangzhou (江州; present-day Jiujiang), a reduced sentence for killing his mistress Yan Poxi, when he passes by Jieyang Town.
 He comes upon Xue doing his show and tips him generously out of pity that he is not awarded a cent despite his laudable performance.
 Mu Chun, who is among the onlookers, is enraged and rushes forth to beat Song.
 But he is floored by Xue Yong.

 Xue Yong is elated to learn that the exile is Song Jiang, whose fame for chivalry spreads afar.
 After parting with Song, whom he promises to meet in Jiangzhou, Xue returns to his inn to check out.
-Just then, Mu Chun appears with his men, who overwhelm him with their number.
+Just then, Mu Chun appears with his men, who overwhelms him with their number.
 After tying Xue up in his manor and flogging him, Mu Chun goes to hunt for Song Jiang.
 Meanwhile, Song and his two escorts have been offered lodgings by the Mus' kindly father in their manor after all the inns and homes in the town, in compliance with Mu Chun's order, denied him accommodation.
 Mu Chun finds his brother Mu Hong and together they pursue Song Jiang, who has fled with his two escorts upon discovering they had landed in their house.

 In desperation, Song Jiang boards the boat of pirate boatman Zhang Heng.
 Midway across the Xunyang River, Zhang wants to kill and rob the three men.
 But his friend Li Jun, who has recently befriended Song Jiang at Jieyang Ridge, comes by in his boat and saves Song in the nick of time.
 Zhang is shocked to learn that the exile is the chivalrous hero Song Jiang.
-The Mu brothers, who wait at the bank, are similarly surprised to know his identity.
+The Mu brothers, waiting at the bank, are similarly surprised to know his identity.
 The Mus release Xue Yong and the whole group treat Song as an honoured guest until he leaves for Jiangzhou.